 Where’s the Water?

 Saving the most obvious problem for last, if you turn on the tap and no water comes out, it’s a sure sign you have a major plumbing problem.
 Check your other fixtures, of course, to make sure the problem isn’t localized in one area.
-When no water is flowing at all, you should call a plumber as soon as possible – you may have a very serious leak.
+When no water is flowing at all, you should call a water leak detection in Florida as soon as possible – you may have a very serious leak.

 Once you spot any of these silent signs, it’s important to call professional plumbers right away to fix a major plumbing problem.
 Unless you’re an expert in plumbing, you probably need their assistance to address the issue and save your property from the risk of water damage and other related consequences.